Numbers & Reasons

 Course Curriculum and Features

-The course presents a broad introduction to college thinking, with readings followed by discussion about science as a human activity.
+This course offers a broad introduction to college-level thinking.
+You’ll complete readings and follow them up with discussion about science as a human activity.
 You’ll write two short essays and a term paper on topics of your choice that involve numbers or measurements.
-No matter what concentration you choose at the UW, this material will help you become a better, more thoughtful student.
+No matter what concentration you choose to pursue at the UW, this material will help you become a better, wiser and more thoughtful student.

 Those with an interest in science and/or social science; a background in advanced mathematics is not required.